-We have ongoing projects that focus on improving the delivery and placement of Sleeping Beauty transposons in mouse and human genomes in order to improve their use as non-viral vectors for human gene therapy.
-We use TALENs and other site-specific nucleases as well as RecA for specific placement of expression cassettes in genomes.
-We also use site-specific nucleases to engineer large animals to be hosts for human tissues.
-We collaborate with academic partners (especially those in the Center for Genome Engineering and the Masonic Cancer Center at UMN) and with two biotech companies that are spinouts from our lab and based in the Twin Cities (Discovery Genomics, Inc. and Recombinetics, Inc.) in order to deliver the greatest impact of our work to society.
+We have ongoing projects that focus on gene therapy and genome editing in animals.
+For gene therapy we are improving the delivery and placement of Sleeping Beauty transposons in mouse and human genomes in order to improve their use as non-viral vectors.
+We use TALENs and other site-specific nucleases for precision genetic engineering (genome editing) to introduce specific sequences into animal genomes.
+We also use site-specific nucleases to engineer large animals to be hosts for human iPSC-derived tissues.
+We collaborate with academic partners (especially those in the Center for Genome Engineering, the UMN Stem Cell Institute, and the Masonic Cancer Center at UMN) as well as with two biotech companies that are spinouts from our lab and based in the Twin Cities (Discovery Genomics, Inc. and Recombinetics, Inc.) in order to deliver the greatest impact of our work to society

 Aronovich, EA, Hackett, PB (2015).
 Gene therapy on both sides of the blood-brain barrier.
 Mol.
 Genet.
 Metab.
 114: 83-93.

 Wolf, DA, Banerjee, S, Hackett, PB, Whitley, CB, McIvor, RS, Low, WC (2015).
 Gene therapy for neurologic manifestations mucopolysaccharidoses.
 Expert Opin.
 Drug.
 Deliv.
 12: 283-296

 Hackett, PB, Aronovich, EL.
 (2014) Rational design for enhanced gene therapy with DNA transposons (2014).
 Mol.
 Ther.
 22: 1575-1577.

 Hackett, PB, Somia, N. (2014).
 Delivery of the second revolution in site-specific endonucleases. eLIFE 3: e02904